maoberlehner/markus-oberlehner-net/content/blog/the-ioc-container-pattern-with-vue.md

 ## Using a service container in Vue.js

-Let's start with the specification of the application we want to build: We want to render a list of products and we also want to render a list of users of our app.
-So first we need two repositories for these two content types.
+Let's start with the specification of the application we want to build: We want to render a list of products, and we also want to render a list of users of our app.
+So first, we need two repositories for these two content types.

 ```js
 // src/repositories/product.js